pranav244872/gamedev/assignment1/README.md

 1. **Add Bouncing Logic**: Implement the logic that makes shapes bounce off the window edges.
 Specifically, if a shape hits the left, right, top, or bottom boundary of the window, reverse its speed along that axis.

-   You can modify the `Circle` class to include this behavior by checking the position of the shape in the `draw()` method or in an update method, and reversing the speed when the shape hits a boundary.
+   You can modify the `Circle` and `Rectangle` classes to include this behavior by checking the position of the shape in the `draw()` method or in an update method, and reversing the speed when the shape hits a boundary.

-2. **Implement Rectangle Class**: You should also implement the `Rectangle` class in a similar way to `Circle`.
-This will involve setting up the appropriate properties (like `width` and `height`) and drawing the rectangle to the screen.
+2. **Implement Movement Logic**: Implement the movement logic that updates the position of each shape based on its speed.
+This can be done by updating the position in each frame before rendering the shape again.

-3. **Parse Rectangle Shapes in `ConfigReader`**: Once you have implemented the `Rectangle` class, you need to modify the `ConfigReader` to correctly handle the parsing of rectangle shapes from the configuration file, just as you did for circles.
+---